Importance of Translation Memory

 It's like an Excel spreadsheet.
 In Column A, the sentences comprising your source-language documentation – or strings comprising your web app, etc. – are broken down into individual units and stored in individual cells.
 In Column B, translations are entered in corresponding cells.

-A translation tool – like MemoQ, Memsource, XTM, Lokalise, Transifex, etc. – needs to be running with translation memory enabled.
+A translation tool–eg, Phrase, MemoQ, XTM, Lokalise, Transifex, etc.–needs to be running with translation memory enabled.
 The tool will pair the source and target units together into what is called a 'segment.'

 When just getting started on a project without any TM data to leverage, the editing environment in which a translator works would generally look like this.
-There are no TM matches.
+TM matches display a 0% match across the board because the TM is empty.

 The translator then adds translations, segment by segment.
 Each one is saved into a database on the back end of the translation tool in use.